Esri/arcgis-maps-sdk-swift-samples/README.md

 # ArcGIS Maps SDK for Swift Samples

-This repository contains Swift sample code demonstrating the capabilities of [ArcGIS Maps SDK for Swift](https://developers.arcgis.com/swift/) and how to use them in your own app.
+This repository contains Swift sample code demonstrating the capabilities of the [ArcGIS Maps SDK for Swift](https://developers.arcgis.com/swift/) and how to use those capabilities in your own app.
 The project can be opened in Xcode and run on a simulator or a device.

 ## Features